andy1197/sjsucsguide/guide.md

 Regardless of how the professor whose class you’re interested in grants add codes, you can maximize your chances in the following ways:
 * Knowing the date, time, and professor of the course you want to add
    * Email the professor before the semester begins, explain your current position (waitlisted, etc.) and ask about their add code policy (see Email Etiquette)
 * If the class is online, try to find a Zoom link for the first day from enrolled students
-* Alternatively, you can email the professor to ask for a zoom link
+   * Alternatively, you can email the professor to kindly ask for a zoom link
 * Attend the first day of class (online or in-person)
 * Some professors ask if there are any “people trying to add”
    * Others won’t, and it is your responsibility to talk to them at the end of class, find them in office hours, or find another way to meet
    * Don’t be pushy when asking.
 First impressions are very important.

-Receiving an add code as a non-graduating senior is extremely inconsistent, especially for popular courses/professors.
+> :warning: **Warning:** Receiving an add code for a popular course, especially if you're not a graduating senior, is extremely inconsistent.
 Make sure you’re already enrolled for a backup class that you can later drop if you receive an add code for the desired course.

 ## Transfers
 ### Transfer Registration <a name="transferregistration"></a>